Why I celebrate a Very Merry Minimal Christmas

 Divisive: The USA is in the midst of religious disagreements - this just heightens the division and animosity.
 The diverse USA includes citizens of many religions, several of which celebrate during this time of year.
 The crosses are not about Christmas, but a blatant show of Christianity.

 Exclusive: A city should avoid alienating any of its citizens.
 While these are privately owned buildings, they do serve as symbols of the city and take on a more civic role and responsibility.

 As shown below, downtown Ft Worth displayed a similar cross on a building.
 This photo was shot in the 1950s.
 The same period the Red Scare (Communism) motivated the USA Congress to add 'Under God' to the Pledge of Allegiance and adopt 'In God We Trust' as a national motto.

 Why not Christmas birth stars instead of Easter death crucifixes?

 But, that is probly just too logical and thoughtful.
 Even though this simple change would be more appropriate, Okies would likely see it as another attack in the War on Christmas and demand that Christ (as represented by the death crucifix) be kept in the season.
 Of course, this attitude just highlights the ignorance about Christmas.
-This letter from a single mother of 4 also confirms the ignorance:

 Santa Claus vs Jesus Christ